michaelschem/httpProxy/README.md

 httpProxy
 =========

-a simple http proxy with support for cookies, post, and get
+A simple http proxy with support for cookies, post, and get